Skip to content

 Graph showing percentage of devices running on outdates OSes by geopgraphy

-Rooted Devices
+Rooted devices

 “Rooting” a phone is the act of giving applications and/or the user increased privileges.
 In effect, this means removing the sandboxes the operating systems puts around applications.